Learning online: guidelines, tips and support

 - In FLO: You may be assessed on your participation in discussion forums, quiz completion, wiki or blog contributions etc.

-- External to FLO: You may be assessed on your use of an external tool (eg blog), or participation in external sites (eg forum).
+- External to FLO: You may be assessed on your use of an external tool (eg blog), or participation in external sites (eg public forum).
 If this form of assessment applies in a topic, make sure you communicate in a professional way and remember to keep a copy of your work.
 If you have any issues accessing an external site, make sure you talk to the topic coordinator to arrange alternative options.

-Your topic and the school/faculty in which it is situated will have a formal process for requesting an extension on an assessment item due date.
+Your topic and the college in which it is situated will have a formal process for requesting an extension on an assessment item due date.
 Please refer to the Statement of Assessment Methods (SAM) in your topic/s for more details.
 In the topic, you may see an icon which looks like this (below), for submitting a request online:

 Check your feedback and grades

-Check your assessment feedback and grades (eg feedback files, feedback comments, wiki annotations), and make sure the grades add up correctly (gradebook).
+Check your assessment feedback and grades (eg feedback files, feedback comments, wiki annotations), and make sure the grades add up correctly (Navigation > My topics > Grades).
 If you don’t do this post assignment, you may be graded wrongly (eg if you make a mistake uploading your assignment).
-Don’t wait until you get your final grade in Student Two!
+Don’t wait until you get your final grade in the Student System!

 This advice applies to other assessment items also.
 For example, you can usually review your quiz choices after you have completed the quiz.
 Depending on how the quiz is set up, you may also be able to view feedback as you go.